-Check your pr ogress - II
+Check your progress - II

 NOTE: - a) Write your answers in the space given below.

-a) Compare your answer with the lesson.
+a) C a) Compare your answer with the lesson.

-A) Tick the right choice:-
+A) Tick k the right choice:-

-a)says, "Theories are nets what we call 'the word', to rationalize, to also to master it.
-We endeavor to make the and finer". , ,
+a) says, "Theories are nets cast to catch what we call 'the word', to rationalize, to explain and also to master it.
+We endeavor to make the mesh finer and finer".

 i) Karl Popper ii) Johan Galtung

-b) b) A major function of a theoretical syste narrows the range of to be studied:
+b) A major function of a theoretical system is that it narrows the range of to be studied:

 i) Facts ii) Values

-B) Answer the following wer the following ques tions
+B) Ansv wer the following questions

 a) Define concept.

-b) Explain in brief role e of theory.
+b) Explain in brief role of theory.